TheMoss7/SID/README.md

 # Leveraging Spatial Invariance to Boost Adversarial Transferability
-This repository is the official Pytorch code implementation for our paper Leveraging Spatial Invariance to Boost Adversarial Transferability.
+This repository is the official Pytorch code implementation for our paper __Leveraging Spatial Invariance to Boost Adversarial Transferability__.

 # Requirements
 -python 3.6